Skip to Main Content

 Current American Heart Association (AHA) for guidelines for a heart-healthy diet recommend:

-People should aim for a BMI index of 18.5 - 24.9.
+People should aim for a BMI index of 18.5 to 24.9.
 Weight reduction is recommended for overweight patients who have high blood pressure, high cholesterol levels, metabolic syndrome, or diabetes.

 Some obese patients with coronary artery disease may consider having bariatric surgery (stomach bypass) to lose excess weight.
 The weight lost after surgery can help improve blood pressure, cholesterol, blood sugar and other factors associated with CAD.